Ido: Syntax

 Ido generally does not impose rules of grammatical agreement between grammatical categories within a sentence.
 For example, the verb in a sentence is invariable regardless of the number and person of the subject.
-Nor must the adjectives be pluralized as well the nouns – in Ido the large books would be la granda libri as opposed to the French les grands livres or the Esperanto la grandaj libroj.
+Nor must the adjectives be pluralized as well the nouns – in Ido the large books would be la granda libri as opposed to the Esperanto la grandaj libroj.

 Negation occurs in Ido by simply adding ne before a verb: Me ne havas libro means "I do not have a book".
 This as well does not vary, and thus the "I do not", "He does not", "They do not" before a verb are simply Me ne, Il ne, and Li ne.
 In the same way, past tense and future tense negatives are formed by ne before the conjugated verb.
 "I will not go" and "I did not go" become Me ne iros and Me ne iris respectively.

 Yes/no questions are formed by the particle ka in front of the question.
 "I have a book" (me havas libro) becomes Ka me havas libro? (do I have a book?).
 Ka can also be placed in front of a noun without a verb to make a simple question, corresponding to the English "is it?"
 Ka Mark? can mean, "Are you Mark?", "Is it Mark?", "Do you mean Mark?" depending on the context.

 Pronouns

-The pronouns of Ido were revised to make them more acoustically distinct than those of Esperanto, which all end in i.
+The pronouns of Ido were revised to make them more distinct acoustically than those of Esperanto, which all end in i.
 Especially the singular and plural first-person pronouns mi and ni may be difficult to distinguish in a noisy environment, so Ido has me and ni instead.
 Ido also distinguishes between intimate (tu) and formal (vu) second-person singular pronouns as well as plural second-person pronouns (vi) not marked for intimacy.
 Furthermore, Ido has a pan-gender third-person pronoun lu (it can mean "he", "she", or "it", depending on the context) in addition to its masculine (il), feminine (el), and neuter (ol) third-person pronouns.